bparker12/Vending_test/README.md

 ### Testing
 The original testing for this project was conducted using POSTMAN, click [here](https://www.getpostman.com/downloads/) to download

+### Notes
-* Note - when testing, please be sure to not include any trailing /
+- when testing, please be sure to not include any trailing /
+- this app is based on the vending machine to physically allow only quarters
+- coins in the database are considered quarters